New York City Subway map: Later changes to Tauranac/Hertz map

-In 1985, with the subway's elimination of double-lettered routes, the map also drastically changed; routes on the maps became less straight and more circular, a design that persists today.
-"Trunk lines" were rearranged to be one color, rather than the multicolored routes shown on the former Vignelli maps.

 Initially, there was only an English-language version of the map.
 In 1991, a multilingual version of the map was printed in six languages commonly used by tourists: English, Spanish, French, German, Italian, and Japanese.
 Additionally, Staten Island was initially not shown on the map except for a small corner inset.
 In 1998, a map of the Staten Island Railway was added to that inset.
 That year, the map was digitized so that it could be edited via computer: in this edition, incongruous small details were removed or revised.
 Despite the revisions made to the 1998 map, several errors persisted through the 21st century: for instance, the intersection of Broadway and West End Avenue on the Upper West Side was depicted as being several blocks away from its true location.
 A special-edition map was released in 2004 to mark the restoration of service on the Manhattan Bridge following the conclusion of the Manhattan Bridge subway closures, which had required construction on the bridge's subway tracks for 18 years.

 The latest major revision to the official Tauranac map, which took effect on June 27, 2010, made Manhattan bigger and Staten Island smaller.
 Several smaller streets were also removed.
 A late night-only version of the map was introduced on January 30, 2012.